 by Jonathan Carswell, OMF writer

 It had been three long years since Paul, Stephen and Philip were sentenced to a five-year jail term.
 Their crime was fabricated, but the three devout Christians had no defence.
-In Laos, when the authorities want someone in jail they can ensure that it happens, especially if those concerned are committed Christians.
+In their country, when the authorities want someone in jail they can ensure that it happens, especially if those concerned are committed Christians.

 From the courtyard of the prison, the hustle and bustle of the busy town could be heard.
 Beeping horns, animals in the market place and people shouting and talking were all familiar sounds to the prisoners.